 Description(s) from The National Gazetteer of Great Britain and Ireland (1868)

-Descriptions and photographs of churches in the parish may be found in Simon Knott's Suffolk Churches
+Descriptions and photographs of churches in the parish may be found in Simon Knott's Suffolk Churches.

+You can see the administrative areas in which Stoke Ash has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference TM115704 (Lat/Lon: 52.290964, 1.099884), Stoke Ash which are provided by:
+You can see maps centred on OS grid reference TM118702 (Lat/Lon: 52.289135, 1.104684), Stoke Ash which are provided by:

 - Google Maps